Kandovan Iran: a beautiful cave village

-Kandovan in Iran is one of the few inhabited cave villages left in this world where modern day cave dwellers carve their elaborate homes out of volcanic rocks.
-It is one of the most picturesque villages in Northeastern Iran and a perfect day trip from Tabriz.
+Kandovan is a village in the northwest of Iran, famous for its unique rock-cut architecture and natural beauty.
+It is one of the few inhabited cave villages left in this world where modern day cave dwellers carve their elaborate homes out of volcanic rocks.

 Why visit Kandovan Iran?

-While both Kandovan and Cappadocia are troglodyte villages where people have lived in caves for centuries, cappadocia is now all about tourism.
+While both Kandovan and Cappadocia are troglodyte villages where people have lived in caves for centuries, Cappadocia is now all about tourism.
 Most caves are hotels and restaurants and people no longer live there.
+Many othewr cave villages, like Vardzia in Georgia and Matmata in Tunisia, are now also abandoned as people prefer new concrete houses.

 Iran’s Kandovan is the only cave village where people still use the caves as their home.
 Therefore, one gets a more authentic experience in an equally stunning location.